-Considering this is a guide for people with limited technical expertise, here’s a situation:
+Considering this is a guide for people with limited technical expertise, let’s have the GDPR principles explained with the help of a situation:

 Ever submitted your information by mistake because you forgot to uncheck a box on some website’s consent form?
 Businesses can’t do that on their websites and apps now!

 As an internet user or an organisation’s client, you are entitled to hold businesses responsible for any malpractice (shady business) concerning your data.

 Under the GDPR, you have the following powers:

 - The right to be informed: You can ask businesses to explicitly tell you